neelabo/NeeView/NeeView/Languages/README.md

      Culture.restext

-.restext is a language resource. `Culture` is the language code.
+.restext is a language resource. **Culture** is the language code.
 To add a new language resource, simply create and deploy this file.

+### How to test

+Use the ZIP version of NeeView.
+Place the .restext you created in the Languages folder and restart NeeView.
+You will be able to select it from “Language” in the settings.

+ ### Pull Request

+Once you have added or edited the .restext to this folder, please pull request it.

 # .restext format